 Paintings of Kullu, Spiti and Lahaul made by the painter have been housed in the ground floor of the gallery.
 A great number of his works are preserved in museums all over the world.
 Most of the paintings show the beauty of ice covered valleys and peaks during early hours of .....

-At a distance of 249 km from Manali Bus Stand and 437 km from Shimla, The Pin Valley National Park is located in the Lahaul of Spiti district in the state of Himachal Pradesh.
-Pin Valley is one of the most beautiful national parks in India and among the prime place to visit on a Manali tour.
-It was declared as a national park in 1987.
+At a distance of 249 km from Manali, and 437 km from Shimla, the Pin Valley National Park is located in the Spiti district of Himachal Pradesh.
+It is one of the most beautiful national parks in India,and among the prime place to visit as part of Manali packages.

 At a distance of 29 km from Manali Bus Stand, 23 km from Rohtang Pass and 15.5 km from Kothi Village, Rahala Falls is a waterfall located on the way to Rohtang Pass from Manali.
 It is one of the best waterfalls in Himachal state.